spacetelescope/jdaviz/docs/index.rst

 spectra, typically the output of a multi-object spectrograph (e.g., JWST NIRSpec), and includes viewers for 1D and 2D spectra as well as contextual information like on-sky views of the spectrograph slit.

+For users who are interested in using glue in contexts beyond those provided by ``jdaviz``, please visit http://glueviz.org for download links and more information.

 .. _jdaviz_instrument_table: